jwestfall69/mad/machine/ninja_gaiden/README.md

 <sup>Table last updated by gen-error-codes-markdown-table on 2025-03-22 @ 19:01 UTC</sup>
 <!-- ec_table_sound_end -->

+## MAD Notes
+There are 2 versions of MAD for the main CPU, normal and flipped.
+This refers to the orientation of the screen.
+The latter version is mainly for debugging some stuff on hardware.

 ## MAME vs Hardware

-* There is some inconsistency with the 'y' scroll register (`$07a104`)
+* There is some inconsistency with the global 'y' offset registers.
+The default values will make everything align correctly between hardware and mame, but anything other then that will cause tiles/sprites to diverge.
-    * A value of $20 causes MAD's header to be off the top of the screen in mame, while its correct on hardware
-    * A value of $0 causes MAD's header to be correct in mame, but down 2 rows on hardware
+* Mame doesn't implement the global 'x' offset registers.
+Again the default values will make everything align correctly.
+Changing the values will cause hardware to move the tiles/sprites while it does nothing in mame.